swizzin/docs.swizzin.ltd/docs/guides/dist-upgrade.md

 bullseye > bookworm
 ```

-Thus, we need to replace all mention of stretch with buster in the file `/etc/apt/sources.list`.
+Thus, we need to replace all mention of bullseye with bookworm in the file `/etc/apt/sources.list`.

-You can either `sudo nano /etc/apt/sources.list` and change all instances of `stretch` to `buster` or issue the following command:
+You can either `sudo nano /etc/apt/sources.list` and change all instances of `bullseye` to `bookworm` or issue the following command:

 ```bash main
 sed -i 's/bullseye/bookworm/g' /etc/apt/sources.list
 ```

-This simple `sed` command simply states: find the word stretch, replace it with buster in the file `/etc/apt/sources.list.
+This simple `sed` command simply states: find the word bullseye, replace it with bookworm in the file `/etc/apt/sources.list`.

 Once our sources have been updated, it's time to grab new manifests and update: